Five Steps to Winning Your PEB Case

 Once you are placed into your service’s disability evaluation system, you will find yourself trying to navigate your way through a confusing maze of medical, legal, and administrative regulations.
 You may find yourself thinking “… Do I need to be part lawyer, part doctor, and part cryptographer figure this stuff out? ” Not to worry, this is where I can help.

 How do you know that I have the skill level and professional expertise needed to effectively represent you?
-Simple- look at the Client and Peer Review link on the sidebar and you will see what judges, lawyers and clients nationwide think of me, as established by anonymous peer review.
+Simple- look at the Client and Peer Review tab and you will see what judges, lawyers and clients nationwide think of me, as established by anonymous peer review.
 Then check out the video on the right-hand side of this page.
 You can’t buy those opinions, testimonials and ratings- you have to earn them.

 Step Two- Defining your Goals